-For these reasons, although data are drawn from the sources thought to be most authoritative, they should be construed only as indicating trends and characterizing major differences among economies rather than as offering precise quantitative measures of those differences.
+For these reasons, although data are drawn from sources thought to be the most authoritative, they should be construed only as indicating trends and characterizing major differences among economies rather than as offering precise quantitative measures of those differences.
 Discrepancies in data presented in different editions of World Development Indicators reflect updates by countries as well as revisions to historical series and changes in methodology.
 Thus readers are advised not to compare data series between editions of World Development Indicators or between different World Bank publications.
-Consistent time-series data for 1960-2008 are available on the World Development Indicators CD-ROM and in WDI Online.
+Consistent time-series data for 1960-2009 are available on the World Development Indicators CD-ROM and at data.worldbank.org/.